Local school leaders take a stand for 'heroes' in, out of classroom

 From teachers and paraprofessionals to food service personnel, custodians and bus drivers, all school employees deserve thanks and respect for their efforts on behalf of young people, said the chief executives of Hastings Public Schools, Adams Central Public Schools and Hastings Catholic Schools.

 “It takes a village to educate a kid, as we’ve all heard,” said Shawn Scott, Adams Central superintendent.
-“Every school operates as a little village with all the people that are in there.”
+“Every school operates as a little village with all the people who are in there.”

 Scott joined HPS Superintendent Jeff Schneider and the Rev. Tom Brouillette, chief administrative officer of Hastings Catholic Schools, at a Community Connections forum organized by the Hastings Area Chamber of Commerce at the YWCA of Adams County.